ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 The code is a fully-operational modified version of the publicly available package code CosmoSIS ([Zunts et al. 2015](https://arxiv.org/pdf/1409.3409)).
 In this modular cosmological parameter estimation suite for galaxy number count Limber approximated angular power spectra, we allow for single and multiple tracers, including density fluctuations, redshift-space distortions, and weak lensing magnification.

+# Installation

+This version of CosmoSIS, similarly to the original one, needs a 64-bit operating system.
+The modified code is tested only Ubuntu 14.04 and 18.04

 # Framework

 The Limber approximated angular power spectrum for galaxy number counts has the following form: